Business Continuity and Disaster Recovery.

 M365 built-in data protection

-M365 has many protection features to protect data against accidental or malicious actions.
+Microsoft 365 has many built-in features to protect data held in SharePoint documents and Exchange emails against accidental or malicious actions.
 Some protections are enabled by default, whereas others require careful thought and configuration.
-Examples include SharePoint document versioning, restoration of an entire library, recycle bins and retention policies.
+Examples include SharePoint document versioning, restoring an entire library, recycle bins, and retention policies.

 Plenty of backup solutions are available today.